Automation Tester - Western Cape Cape Town - IT-Online

-We are seeking a skilled and detail-oriented Automation Tester to join our quality assurance team.
-The successful candidate will be responsible for designing and implementing automated testing processes to ensure the reliability and performance of our software products.
+We are currently seeking a skilled and detail-oriented Automation Tester to join our dynamic team.
+The successful candidate will be responsible for designing, implementing, and executing automated tests to ensure the quality and reliability of our software products.

 What you’ll do: